philipbjorge/ember-typed/README.md

 	}
 }
 ```
-them the exports, first the export of your typed class, so it can be used outside
+then the exports, first the export of your typed class, so it can be used outside
 ```typescript
 export {MyObject};
 ```